Deepanshu1008/Data-Driven-Web-Application/README.md

 - [Installation](#installation)

 ## Technologies Used
-Node.js
-Express.js
-React
-MySQL
+-Node.js
+-Express.js
+-React
+-MySQL
-Bootstrap (or any other CSS framework you used)
+-Bootstrap (or any other CSS framework you used)
-Other relevant libraries or frameworks

 ## Description